RizviMubeen/LMS/README.md

-# Mister-Mob
+# Issue Manager
 Guys!!!
-This is a Updated version of a POS
+A Issue Manager That is created using ReactJS and Java Spring Boot which give you a good understanding in CRUD operation